Long before it became reality show fodder, Betty Ford helped create the original celebrity rehab.

 Since its opening in Rancho Mirage, Calif., in 1982, stars such as Elizabeth Taylor, Johnny Cash and, most recently, Lindsay Lohan have been among the more than 90,000 people who have received treatment at the center.

 Taylor met one of her husbands, Larry Fortensky, while in treatment.
 Kelsey Grammer credited his stay there with saving his life.
-So, too, did Oscar-winner Marlee Matlin, who paid tribute to the former first lady on social networking site Twitter.
+So, too, did Oscar-winner Marlee Matlin, who paid tribute to the former first lady on social networking site Twitter on Friday evening.

-"One Day at a Time" actress Mackenzie Phillips, another Betty Ford alumna, wrote on Twitter, "RIP Betty Ford.
+"One Day at a Time" actress Mackenzie Phillips, another Betty Ford alumna, wrote on the site, "RIP Betty Ford.
 A pioneer in treatment of addicts.
 We owe Mrs. Ford our gratitude and prayers.
 And love.
 She was one classy woman."

 Taylor's first stay at the center came in 1983 and provided another high-profile face to those struggling with addiction.